 The existence of slack means that there is room for either morally good or morally bad choices.
-Contrary to the impression given by some economists, the blind forces of competition alone will not necessarily yield an ethically admirable business community.
-As in all domains of human endeavor, virtue does not arise automatically but requires its own standard bearers.521
+Contrary to the impression given by some economists, the blind forces of competition alone will not necessarily vield an ethically admirable business community.
+As in all domains of human endeavor, virtue does not arise automatically but requires its own standard bearers.54 consumers need and want, generally with increasing quality and decreasing prices, free markets